Supervision of inducements

 - Sector-related discounts and bonuses concerning the purchase of medical devices.

-You can find more information in the FAQs about the ban on inducements.
+Please find more information in the FAQs about the ban on inducements.
 The complete regulations (in Dutch), including the conditions for the grounds for exceptions, can be found in the text of the act and the policy rules (‘Beleidsregels’).
+In addition the Code of Conduct for Medical Devices (GMH) and the Foundation for the Code for Pharmaceutical Advertising (Stichting Code Geneesmiddelenreclame, CGR) have developed the decision-making tool How do I remain independent (in Dutch).
+This website is intended for healthcare professionals entering into financial commitments with companies, such as providers of medicinal products and of medical devices.

 Code of Conduct for Medical Devices

 Self-regulation rules about inducements have been set out in the Code of Conduct for Medical Devices (Dutch: GMH) since 2012.
-Working arrangements have been drawn up between the Inspectorate and the Foundation GMH (Dutch: Stichting GMH).
-These working arrangements state the division of tasks and the cases in which the Inspectorate and Stichting GMH can refer complaints to one another.
-The working arrangements will be published after they have been signed off.
+Working arrangements have been drawn up between the Inspectorate and the Foundation GMH (Dutch: Stichting GMH), which set out the division of duties and responsibilities and the cases in which the Inspectorate and GMH can refer complaints to one another.

 Enforcement by the Inspectorate

-Article 11 paragraph 1 of the Medical Devices Act states that the Inspectorate is charged with supervision of the Medical Devices Act.
-Article 14 of the Medical Devices Act deals with enforcement.
+Section 10 of the Medical Devices Act states that the Health and Youth Care Inspectorate is charged with the supervision of the Medical Devices Act.
+Section 14 of the Medical Devices Act subsequently governs enforcement.
 The Inspectorate can impose an administrative fine if the regulations on inducements have been violated.